yanghuafang/map-pose-former/docs/DATASET.md

 score that separated them cleanly would be answering the question the model is being asked.

+**Egomotion drifts** at 1% of distance travelled and 0.02°/m — about 4 cm and 0.08° over the 4 m between history frames.
+Small against the 1.5 m prior, which is what makes accumulating worthwhile.
+Noiseless egomotion would be an oracle.

 Every number here is a knob.
 Realism is not the goal; controllability is.

 ## The invariants